bozhinov/pChart2.0-for-PHP7/README.md

  The sandbox and all examples work as expected.<br />
- Code is being tested against PHP versions 7.0 to 8.0
+ Code is being tested against PHP versions 7.0 to 8.0 PHP version 8.1 brings breaking changes to imagefilledpolygon and count for this reason I will create a separate repo for it.

  Word of advice, keep it secure:
  - Set write permissions only to the "cache" and "temp" folders if you are going to be using them.